aptech/docs/docs/setcolnames.rst

     :param varnames: Names to apply to columns specified in *index*.
     :type varnames: Mx1 vector

-    :param column: Specifies columns to be assigned names in *varnames*.
+    :param columns: Specifies columns to be assigned names in *varnames*.
-    :type column: Mx1 vector
+    :type columns: Mx1 vector

-    :return x_meta: Data with column names in *varnames* assigned to the columns in *column*.
+    :return x_meta: Data with column names in *varnames* assigned to the columns in *columns*.
     :rtype x_meta: NxK matrix